 It’s supremely funny, heartbreaking, and wondrously written.
 Without spoiling anything, Undertale has one of the most poignant messages we’ve seen in a game.
 And if you enjoy Toby Fox’s exquisite creation, you can play its follow-up, Deltarune, completely free.
 It’s also, unsurprisingly, amazing.

 Eric Barone designed Stardew Valley as somewhat of an ode to Harvest Moon, but for PC.
-The influence is clear.
+The influence is clear, with many Minecraft-like mechanics showing through.
 In Stardew Valley, you leave the city to start a quiet life on the plot of land owned by your grandfather.
 From there, you harvest crops, fish, explore less savory places at night, and develop relationships with the AI in town.

 Where the Water Tastes Like Wine was, sadly, a commercial failure, according to the developers.
 That doesn’t mean you shouldn’t play it, though.
 In fact, if you want a bold narrative-focused adventure, Where the Water Tastes Like Wine is one of the best in recent memory.